Life After Retirement Without a Car? It’s Easier Than You Think!

 But I’m not one of those people who loves to drive.
 Just shout “Road Trip!” if you want to strike terror in my heart.
 In fact, I’d rather deal with TSA lines at the airport than spend an hour behind the wheel.

-So, three years ago, my partner and I made the decision to move from suburbia to the middle of a city.
+So, several years ago, my partner and I made the decision to move from suburbia to the middle of a city.
 This decision was also an experiment: we wanted to try to live our lives without an automobile.

 That might not sound like a big decision for those of you who live in major cities like New York, Paris, Chicago or London.
 For the rest of us, however, life without a car is a huge adjustment, especially if you’re someone who always seems to be out of one ingredient when it’s time to make dinner.

 Simple Ways to Go Anywhere Without a Car

 We wanted to live like the wild and crazy kids we think we still are, so our plan was to attack the transportation issue from multiple angles.

 We found a home we love only a block from a streetcar line that connects us with trains and busses that take us anywhere in the city.

 Public transportation is an inexpensive option made even more so by purchasing monthly or annual passes.
 In many cities, seniors are entitled to even greater discounts, so check with your local public transportation office.
 Of course, now we wear masks for safety reasons.

 Car Sharing Membership

 We joined a car sharing service.
 Some of the more popular ones available in many cities are Cars2Go, ZipCar and ReachNow.
 They all work in a similar way: after joining, you can rent one of the company’s cars on a pay-as-you-go basis by the minute, hour or day.